floriancaumont-cloud/pm_templates/content/01-foundations/01-what-is-product-management.md

+title: "What Is Product Management"
+description: "Definition of what is Product Management"

 # What Is Product Management?

 Product Management is the practice of identifying valuable problems and guiding teams to deliver solutions that create measurable impact for users and the business.